ysrtech/OpenMage_FollowupEmails/QUICK_START.md

 A: Autoresponder won't send.
 Check logs for errors.

 **Q: Can I test without real orders?**
-A: Yes, create test orders or manually insert into `fidelitas_autoresponders_events` table.
+A: Yes, create test orders or manually insert into `followup_autoresponders_events` table.

 ---